anaisabeldhero/mle_udacity/README.md

 This project contains different scripts and folders organized in the following way:

+1. `docs` folder includes proposal.pdf - the capstone proposal - and report.pdf - the capstone report.
-1. `dashapp` folder holds the dashboard application for Prediction the stocks price.
+2. `dashapp` folder holds the dashboard application for Prediction the stocks price.
-2. `graphs` folder contains the images attached in the report.md or report.pdf
+3. `graphs` folder contains the images attached in the report.md or report.pdf
-3. `utils` folder with the functions used in the notebooks.
+4. `utils` folder with the functions used in the notebooks.

 The analysis for this project has divided into 3 notebooks, please runs them in order to follow the report: